Puzzle Pieces

 “Puzzle Pieces” include many of the ingredients in our more polished Data Puzzle lessons but in a format that offers teachers and their students space to play with and explore a larger dataset!
-Bring Puzzle Pieces into your classroom by connecting them to a Data Puzzle lesson or in a structure of your choice!
+Each Puzzle Piece includes 1) an embedded way to play with and explore the dataset, 2) context about the data and the scientists behind the data points, and 3) strategies to connect Puzzle Pieces to additional resources, including our scaffolded Data Puzzle lessons!

 • Snow conditions in the Colorado Rocky Mountains (1975-2022)